Make Money Side Hustles

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-But even if you don’t want to develop your land for housing or plant your own crops, there are plenty of passive ways to earn revenue from your land and grow your wealth.
+But even if you don’t want to develop your land for housing or plant your own crops, there are plenty of passive ways to earn revenue from your land and build wealth.

-Even if your land isn’t scenic or fertile, you can still make money on it.
-Let’s explore options for making money off land you’re not using.
+Here are some options for making money off of land you're not using.
 For this article, we’ll assume your land has minimal infrastructure or development.

 Lease for farming